daknob/portspec/README.md

 ## Installation

+To download and install PortSpec, either clone this repository and use Go to build the executable, or download one of the prebuilt binaries.

 PortSpec runs as a daemon, and must be running continuously.
 This can be done in any way you want, such as a supervisor like `supervisord`, but for distributions with `systemd`, this method is the one recommended.
 In this